Specifyapp/parsers/parsers/link-design-tokens/README.md

 ## Description

-This parser replace absolute values by the design token corresponding
+This parser replace absolute values by the design token corresponding.

 If you have a border which include a width of `{ measure: 3, unit: 'px' }` and a measurement with the same value.
 The parser will replace the value of `width` by the entire measurement token.